chintakjoshi/appwrite_demo/DOCUMENTATION.md

 #### Configuring Database

-1) Navigate to the Database Section: In your project's dashboard, go to the databases area and create a new database named ```tododb```.
+1) Navigate to the Database Section: In your project's dashboard, navigate to Databases and create a new database named ```tododb```.
 2) Create a Collection: Within tododb, establish a new collection called ```todos```.
 3) Define Attributes:
 * String Attribute: Add an attribute of type string named ```name```.
 Set this as a required field.
 The size can be determined based on your needs.